-Finally, you can expect that your attorney will always treat you with dignity, fairness, and respect, and that he or she will communicate with you in a clear and timely manner.
+Finally, you can expect that your representative will always treat you with dignity, fairness, and respect, and that he or she will communicate with you in a clear and timely manner.

-Q: What will my attorney expect of me?
+Q: What will my representative expect of me?

-A: Your attorney will expect you to communicate with him or her on a regular basis.
-We request that you notify your attorney immediately if your contact information changes, if you are working, or if you no longer wish to pursue your disability claim.
+A: Your representative will expect you to communicate with him or her on a regular basis.
+We request that you notify your representative immediately if your contact information changes, if you are working, or if you no longer wish to pursue your disability claim.

-Additionally, we request that you keep your attorney informed of any changes in your condition, diagnoses, medications, or providers.
+Additionally, we request that you keep your representative informed of any changes in your condition, diagnoses, medications, or providers.

 Q: How do I request representation?

-These questionnaires constitute requests for representation only.
+A: Please contact the Disabilities Services Department for more information at 414-270-2966.
 No employee of Community Advocates will be acting as your appointed representative until a signed Appointment of Representative form (SSA-1696) has been submitted to the Social Security Administration.

 Any information provided by you (or any person or entity acting on your behalf) to Community Advocates for purposes of assessing your disability claim will remain confidential and will be returned to you upon your request.

 Q: Do you help file initial applications?